CDCgov/cdh-lava-react/readme.md

 ![Delta-Lake-Multi-Hop-Architecture-Bronze](https://user-images.githubusercontent.com/2504540/147579076-395a7f22-fff7-490e-9cf8-847a2adfbd95.png)

-## GIFT Data, Analytics and Visualization Platform Features Implemented in Examples
+## GIFT Data, Analytics and Visualization Platform Features - Self Assessment

-GIFT provides functioning product artifacts with working sample implementations for the following features.
+GIFT provides functioning product artifacts with working sample implementations for the following best practices.
 Currently vendors are not implementing these standard best practices in their soulution accelerators and examples.

+You can assess if your organization has patterns and practices for the project processes and deliverables listed below.
+A self assessment questionnaire and sample artifacts toi help with your assessment are on the GIFT project roadmap.
+If you have standards for these processes and deliverables on an individual project, are the they consistent on all projects across your organization?

 ![Comparison](docs/images/comparisonofsamples.png)